Anti-LM Decoding for Zero-shot In-context Machine Translation: Analysis

-One aspect of translation ``faithfulness'', considers the named entity retention from the source to the target \citep{alves-etal-2022-robust}.
+\paragraph{Missing Entity Rate.} One aspect of translation ``faithfulness'', considers the named entity retention from the source to the target \citep{alves-etal-2022-robust}.
 For example, the name ``Ehud Ur'' should be included as-is in the translation.
-We find that the contrastive objectives outperform the baselines, and the improvements are greater when conditioning on the instructions ($u$) (\Cref{sec:mer}).
+This is one potential area for improvement of the proposed approach, as the contrastive objective would affect the logits of the "as-is" named entities (see \Cref{sec:mer}).

+\paragraph{Choice of Discount Factor.} The discount factor presented in \Cref{eq:alm} is an exponential decay in timesteps $t$.
+We investigated the importance of the decay function by evaluating others: reverse-ReLU, logistic, and Gompertz decay, which is an asymmetric logistic function.
+Details of these functions are in \Cref{sec:decay_functions}.
+We found that Gompertz decay and reverse-ReLU can sometimes outperform exponential, although their performances are quite similar (\autoref{tab:results_discount}).

-\paragraph{Language of the Translation Instructions} Anti-LM has a positive effect in the L1$\rightarrow$ L2 direction, \textit{if} the instructions were given in the L1 (source) language.
-Our findings consistent across models and language directions indicate that there is an unintended effect of source language dominance during zero-shot Machine Translation.
-This indicates that without taking into account the Anti-Language Model calibration, the \textit{true} zero-shot capabilities of GPT-style models may be under-reported.
+\paragraph{Instruction Language.} Anti-LM has a positive effect in the L1$\rightarrow$ L2 direction, \textit{if} the instructions were given in the L1 (source) language.
+Our findings indicate that there is an unintended effect of source language dominance during zero-shot MT.\footnote{We find that the approach is also effective for translating from other languages, e.g., French to Portuguese.} This suggests that without taking into account the Anti-LM calibration, the \textit{true} zero-shot capabilities of GPT-style models may be under-reported.

-\paragraph{Elaborate Instructions} Anti-LM similarly outperforms the baseline and comparisons with different instructions (see \Cref{app:alt_instruct} for results from the ``masterful translator'' prompt introduced by \citet{reynolds2021prompt}).\footnote{\textit{“A <L1> phrase is provided.
-The masterful <L1> translator flawlessly translates the phrase into <L2>:”}.}
+\paragraph{Elaborate Instructions.} Anti-LM similarly outperforms the baseline and comparisons in an experiment with more elaborate instructions, specifically the ``masterful translator'' prompt by \citet{reynolds2021prompt}.
+See \Cref{app:alt_instruct} and \Cref{tab:prompts} for details and results.